CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 “Tesla’s battery packs rarely incur serious damage, and when they have, the accident was highly unusual or severe,” said Tesla’s statement.

-A damaged battery cell – whether the damage has been done by some kind of impact, water damage, or manufacturing defect – can go into “thermal runaway.”
+A damaged battery cell – whether the damage has been done by some kind of impact, water damage, or manufacturing defect – can go into a “thermal runaway.”
 That’s when the temperature in the cell rapidly increases and then triggers the same reaction in another cell and another one after that.
 That is called “cellular propagation,” and in some cases, it manages to stop itself inside the battery.

 How else is a lithium-ion battery fire different from a gasoline fire?

 The biggest difference is the time it takes to ignite.
-Gasoline fires start almost immediately when gasoline comes in contact with a spark or flame, and spreads rapidly.
+Gasoline fires start almost immediately when gasoline comes in contact with a spark or flame and spreads rapidly.
 Battery fires typically take some time to achieve the heat necessary to start the fire.

 In some instances, that delay is very good news.
-It can let the occupants of a car involved in a crash to get out of the vehicle before the fire starts.
+It can let the occupants of a car involved in a crash get out of the vehicle before the fire starts.
 But it can pose its own problems.
 Sometimes a battery can be damaged, perhaps by the car running over some debris, and the driver might not be aware of the damage.
 And then a fire can start well after the initial incident.
 That could theoretically cause a fire after the car is parked in a garage.

 And even when the battery fire is obvious, Tesla warns first responders that it can take 24 hours for a battery fire to be fully extinguished.

 With an electric car fire, you need water.
 That might sound obvious, but in many cases, modern fire departments use foam or dry chemicals that are better than old-fashioned H20 at suppressing fires.
-While dry chemicals are great at putting down ordinary electrical fires, they may ineffective with a fire stemming from a car’s Lithium-ion battery.
+While dry chemicals are great at putting down ordinary electrical fires, they may be ineffective with a fire stemming from a car’s Lithium-ion battery.

 Water is the best approach to a Lithium-ion fire.
 But that doesn’t mean you should imitate a sprinkler and attempt to dose the whole fire by moving back and forth.
-Rather, you want to keep a direct and focused stream on the battery until it relents – and you’d need anywhere between two to 30 tones of water to put out this kind of fire.
+Rather, you want to keep a direct and focused stream on the battery until it relents – and you’d need anywhere between two to 30 tonnes of water to put out this kind of fire.
 Also, don’t touch the high voltage components or open up the battery.
 They’re the most likely part of the battery to absorb heat.

 Can the fire risk for electric cars be reduced?